hstriepe/CapturePlay/MANUAL.md

 2. **Check disk space**: Video files can be large — ensure sufficient free space
 3. **Check permissions**: Ensure CapturePlay can write to the capture directory
 4. **Verify device supports recording**: Some devices may have limitations
-5. **Try stopping and restarting**: Use ⌘⇧V to stop, then start again
+5. **Try stopping and restarting**: Use ⌘V to stop, then start again (note: there is a 1-second cooldown after stopping)

 ### Window Won't Resize or Position Incorrectly